-On the other hand, if the recommended partial match settings are being used (i.e.,
+On the other hand, if the recommended partial match settings are being used (that is,

 35%), the index converts the query into a partial match expression.

-This means that any item containing at least four of the original basic query expression keywords (i.e., 35% of 10 keywords, rounded up) will match the query.
+This means that any item containing at least four of the original basic query expression keywords (that is, 35% of 10 keywords, rounded up) will match the query.